hanshakaijin/hanshakaijin.github.io/10turntshirt.md

 ![Setup Image]({{site.baseurl}}/images/10turntshirt/setup.png)

-- Play rock-paper-scissors.
-The player who loses plays as "Patient."
-Other players play as "Virus."
+- Play rock-paper-scissors to determine a Patient.
+The player who loses plays as "Patient Other players play as "Virus."
 - The Patient wears the "Battle T-Shirt."
 The front of the T-shirt is printed with upside down letters.
-- Perform "Zero-point Adjustment."
+- Adjust the front and back positon of the Battle T-shirt by performing "Zero-point Adjustment."
-- Turn all 治療 cards face down, shuffle them, and pick 10 cards.
+- Turn all Treatment Cards face down, shuffle them, and pick 10 cards.
 - Stack 10 cards face down, to form a draw deck.
 (Other cards will be not used in this round.)
 - Distribute 1 sticker sheet to each player.
 (If a player runs out of sticker during the game, take a new sticker sheet.)
 - The Virus places their first 5 virus stickers (shown below) in any five of the all squares.